 - Targeted case management.

 - Physical and mental health evaluation.

 - Education and psychosocial assessments.

 - Health and nutrition education.

 - Developmental assessments.

+- Behavioral health screenings and treatment services.

+- Behavioral health wellness programs and services.

 PCPs are encouraged to inform members of these services; however, members may obtain services without a referral from their PCP.
 PCPs should, whenever possible, coordinate needed medical services with LEA providers to promote continuity of care and ensure proper and timely follow-up.
 LEA medical services may include: